Rohitvora8/Music-Store-Analysis-SQL-project/README.md

 where rnk <= 3
 ```

 ### Q4: Which city has the best customers?
-We would like to throw a promotional Music
-Festival in the city we made the most money.
-Write a query that returns one city that has the highest sum of invoice totals.
+We would like to throw a promotional Music Festival in the city we made the most money.Write a query that returns one city that has the highest sum of invoice totals.
 Return both the city name & sum of all invoice totals
 ```sql
 select billing_city as city, sum(total) invoice_total
 from invoice